johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 - Ammo per random drop brick: **8,10,15**
 - Ammo per kill brick: _**FULL**_ (i.e. 20 to 24, depending on reserves perks)

-[Refer to Armor: Perks & Stats](/docs/armor/#perks-to-take/) for more on how to manage your ammo.
+[Refer to Armor: Perks & Stats](/docs/armor/#perks-to-take/) for more on how to manage your ammo with perks.

 ### Grenade Health